babylonhealth/ReactiveFeedback/README.md

 # ReactiveFeedback

-Unideraction reactive architecture.
-This is [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) implemetation of the [RxFeedback](https://github.com/kzaher/RxFeedback)
+Unidirectional reactive architecture.
+This is a [ReactiveSwift](https://github.com/ReactiveCocoa/ReactiveSwift) implemetation of the [RxFeedback](https://github.com/kzaher/RxFeedback)

 ## Documentation